The Film Programme of DOK.fest München. At the cinema. At home.

-SIE IST DER ANDERE BLICK – SHE IS THE OTHER GAZE (Österreich 2018, Christiana Perschon, DOK.deutsch).
+SIE IST DER ANDERE BLICK – SHE IS THE OTHER GAZE (Austria 2018, Christiana Perschon, DOK.deutsch).
 Christiana Perschon invites five artists into her studio, all of them feminist members of the Vienna art scene in the 1970s, who pursued their careers with dogged determination.
 In their exchange, an experimental film artwork is created.

-MANN AUF BLAU (Deutschland 2018, Friedrich Tiedtke, Student Award).
+MANN AUF BLAU (Germany 2018, Friedrich Tiedtke, Student Award).
 Everything from the beginning.
 After completing his master's degree at the UdK Berlin, Henri Haake begins his quiet attempt to manoeuvre as a free artist from vernissage to vernissage.
 Sensitive character study of a seeker.

-EISENBERGER – KUNST MUSS SCHÖN SEIN, SAGTE DER FROSCH ZUR FLIEGE (Schweiz 2018, Hercli Bundi, DOK.panorama).
+EISENBERGER – KUNST MUSS SCHÖN SEIN, SAGTE DER FROSCH ZUR FLIEGE (Switzerland 2018, Hercli Bundi, DOK.panorama).
 To date, his opus consists of over 45,000 pieces of work and yet the artist, Christian Eisenberger, still questions art and its construction.
 In the three-way relationship between artist, work and the audience, a power struggle develops.

-HARRY GRUYAERT – PHOTOGRAPHER (Belgien 2018, Gerrit Messiaen, DOK.panorama).
+HARRY GRUYAERT – PHOTOGRAPHER (Belgium 2018, Gerrit Messiaen, DOK.panorama).
 The Belgian photographer Harry Gruyaert was a pioneer of European colour photography.
 He has worked around the globe for over 50 years.
 Since 1981, he has been a member of the legendary Magnum agency.
 A filmic portrait of a remarkable man.

-THE MIRACLE OF THE LITTLE PRINCE (Niederlande 2018, Marjoleine Boonstra, DOK.panorama).
+THE MIRACLE OF THE LITTLE PRINCE (Netherlands 2018, Marjoleine Boonstra, DOK.panorama).
 Tibetan, Tamazight, Sami, Nahuat… The French novella „The Little Prince” has been translated into more than 300 languages.
 Poetically and insightfully, the film portrays the book’s translators and gives an insight into their sometimes indigenous languages and cultures.

-GRUPPE SPUR – DIE MALER DER ZUKUNFT (Deutschland 2018, Sabine Zimmer, DOK.special).
+GRUPPE SPUR – DIE MALER DER ZUKUNFT (Germany 2018, Sabine Zimmer, DOK.special).
 At the beginning of the 60s, the artist collective, SPUR, shook Munich up – artistically and politically.
 They caused offence wherever they went.
 A break with the past and a new beginning: SPUR played its part in Europe’s political and cultural awakenings.